Quantitative approximation results for complex-valued neural networks: Introduction

 \subsection{Comparison to existing work}

 \paragraph{Approximation results for CVNNs}

-While the approximation properties of real-valued neural networks are comparatively well understood by now, the corresponding questions for complex-valued networks are still mostly open.
+While the approximation properties of real-valued neural networks are comparatively well understood by now, the corresponding questions for complex-valued networks remain mostly open.
 In fact, even the property of universality---well studied for real-valued networks \cite{HornikUniversalApproximation,HornikStinchcombeWhiteUniversal, CybenkoUniversalApproximation,PinkusUniversalApproximation}--- was only settled for very specific activation functions \cite{ArenaNNInMultidimensionalDomains,ArenaMLPToApproximateComplexValuedFunctions, ArenaApproximationCapabilityOfComplexNeuralNetworks,HiroseCliffordBook}, until the recent paper \cite{VoigtlaenderCVNNUniversality} resolved the question.
-This universal approximation theorem for CVNNs highlights that the properties of complex-valued networks are significantly more subtle than their real counterparts: Real-valued networks (either shallow or deep) are universal if and only if the activation function is not a polynomial \cite{PinkusUniversalApproximation}.
-In contrast, shallow \emph{complex} networks are universal if and only if the real part or the imaginary part of the activation function $\sigma$ is not \emph{polyharmonic}.
-Finally, \emph{deep} complex networks (with more than one hidden layer) are universal if and only if $\sigma$ is neither holomorphic, nor antiholomorphic, nor a polynomial (in $z$ and $\overline{z}$).
+This universal approximation theorem for CVNNs highlights that the properties of complex-valued networks are significantly more subtle than those of their real-valued counterparts: Real-valued networks (either shallow or deep) are universal if and only if the activation function is not a polynomial \cite{PinkusUniversalApproximation}.
+In contrast, shallow \emph{complex-valued} networks are universal if and only if the real part or the imaginary part of the activation function $\sigma$ is not \emph{polyharmonic}, while \emph{deep} complex-valued networks (with more than one hidden layer) are universal if and only if $\sigma$ is neither holomorphic, nor antiholomorphic, nor a polynomial (in $z$ and $\overline{z}$).
+For instance, \emph{deep} networks with the activation function $\sigma(z) = \overline{z} \cdot e^z$ are universal, but \emph{shallow} networks with this activation function are not.

-Except for these purely qualitative universality results, \emph{no quantitative approximation bounds for complex-valued networks are known whatsoever}.
+Aside of these purely qualitative universality results, \emph{no quantitative approximation bounds for complex-valued networks are known whatsoever}.
 The present paper is thus the first to provide such bounds.

-\paragraph{Role of the activation function}
+{} \paragraph{Role of the activation function}